 GDP Annual Growth Rate in Slovakia averaged 3.51 percent from 1996 until 2022, reaching an all time high of 13.60 percent in the fourth quarter of 2007 and a record low of -10.90 percent in the second quarter of 2020.
 This page provides - Slovakia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Slovakia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-GDP Annual Growth Rate in Slovakia is expected to be 3.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Slovakia to stand at 3.80 in 12 months time.
-In the long-term, the Slovakia GDP Annual Growth Rate is projected to trend around 3.60 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Slovakia is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovakia GDP Annual Growth Rate is projected to trend around 2.50 percent in 2023 and 2.70 percent in 2024, according to our econometric models.